-This topic contains 3 replies, has 1 voice, and was last updated by Clay 5 months, 3 weeks ago.
+- This topic has 3 replies, 1 voice, and was last updated 1 year, 8 months ago by Clay.

 Reading these other posts, I feel like I can be open.
 I have told people about the blind rage I feel when I can hear someone chewing loudly and like many of you I get people looking at like I’m speaking another language or they dismiss it with a “oh I know what you mean” but they don’t.